-I. Library and Student Services
+m.
+Library and Student Services

 Students will be able to access student services remotely, with some services offered in a limited way in person.
 Some services that will have a (limited) in-person presence on the Langley campus include the Library, Bookstore, Collegiums for commuting students, the Learning Commons, and the Fitness Centre.
-On-campus plans for each area are reviewed by the Health and Safety Task Force, and adhere to local health authority guidelines for administrative and environmental controls as well as physical distancing.
-For example, the Norma Marion Alloway Library will operate on reduced hours to ensure adequate time for enhanced cleaning nightly.
-It will offer multi-access services through touchless curbside pick-up as well as traditional Library services.
-Similarly, the Learning Commons will provide students with remote and in-person options for their services, including writing support, academic advising and coaching.
-The new TWU Access service is a concierge style online support that will help students find and access student services and support.
+On-campus plans for each area were reviewed by the Health and Safety Task Force, and adhere to local health authority guidelines for administrative and environmental controls as well as physical distancing.
+For example, the Norma Marion Alloway Library operates on reduced hours to ensure adequate time for enhanced cleaning nightly.
+It offers multi-access services through touchless curbside pick-up as well as traditional Library services.
+Similarly, the Learning Commons provides students with remote and inperson options for their services, including writing support, academic advising and coaching.
+The University is working with students requiring accommodation for their learning needs to ensure both remote and in-person services are accessible within the institution's COVID-19 Safety Plan.
+The new TWU Access service is a concierge style online support that helps students find and access student services and support.

 - TWU Access Experience

 - TWU Access Video

 - TWU Scholarships & Financial Aid

+- TWU Centre for Accessible Learning